kosail/dotfolio/README.md

 ---

+## 🌺 Goal of this project:

+The sole goal is to stand out in a sea of traditional portfolios.
+It's to tell, build an interactive story about myself.

+Taking this in mind, I focused on implementing only what is needed to tell this story, not to rebuild the actual functionality of an entire OS on Compose.

+I consider this minimalist precision is not a limitation, but a design power move.
+Make it speak clearly, cleanly, and with purpose.
+That's my goal, and the one of this project.

+---

 ## 🌼 Features

 - 💻 A static desktop environment that looks and feels like Windows 11 — but minimal, soft, and handcrafted